x14gauravg/Puma/README.md

  * @DynamoDbPartitionKey , @DynamoDbSortKey : method level.
 Provided by Enhanced Client.
 Used by Enhanced client for identification of primary key
  * @DynamoDbAttribute("Pictures") : method level.
 Provided by Enhanced Client.
 If dynamodb column name is different from object property name
  * @DynamoDbIgnore :  Ignore field for update and insert
+ * @DynamoDbUpdateBehavior(UpdateBehavior.WRITE_IF_NOT_EXISTS) :  Interesting update behaviour, to be used for created_date kind of option

 ```Java